 Best time to visit Nungnung waterfall

 Nungnung waterfall is open year round during both rainy and dry season.
 But the waterfall is particularly strong and spectacular during the rainy season.
-Although its power makes it hard to swim in the pool and to take long-exposure pictures.
+Although its power makes it then hard to swim in the pool.
 Unlike other waterfalls that almost disappear during the dry season, the water stream of Nungnung waterfall is very strong and never really dries out.

 The best time to visit Nungnung Waterfall (Air Terjun Nungnung) is in the morning between 9am-1pm for the best lighting from the sun.
 Also you will have the chance of enjoying the magic of the waterfall with less people.